AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/create-folder.md

 1. (Optional) To select a different region, select **Change**.

    **Note:** The region cannot be changed after folder creation.
-Before the folder is saved, click **Change** to select a different region.
+Before the folder is saved, select **Change** to select a different region.
 Region labels in AVEVA Connect and AVEVA Data Hub differ:

     | AVEVA Connect region label  | Corresponding AVEVA Data Hub region label |
     | ------------- | ----------------- |